 You have seen a number of Friulian expressions now equating to the English a lot of: une vore di, un grum di, un grumon di, un slac di.
 In verse 14, you find un slac di fameis, meaning a lot of servants.
 Other examples that you have seen in past chapters include: un grum di robe (a lot of stock, possessions), un grumon di popui (a lot of peoples, nations), une vore di tendis (a lot of tents).

-The verb stropâ means to plug, to close, to block; again from the GDBtf: stropâ une buse (to plug a hole), i muredôrs a àn stropât un barcon (the bricklayers closed off a window).
+The verb stropâ means to plug, to close, to block.
+Examples: stropâ une buse (to plug a hole), i muredôrs a àn stropât un barcon (the bricklayers closed off a window).
 You will remember that the verb sgjavâ means to dig; for example, sgjavâ une buse (to dig a hole).

 Usages to learn and review from these verses are: tornâ a sgjavâ (to dig again, to dig back out), dopo muart Abram (after Abraham had died), clamâ (to call), stes (same), cul stes non (by the same name), la valade (valley), cjatâ (to find), la risultive (spring, fountain), aghe vive (springing water), il pastôr (shepherd, herder), la barufe (argument, disagreement), plantâ une barufe (to start an argument), cavilâ (to argue; cavilâ su, to argue about), nassi (to be born; used here in the sense of to arise), la libertât (freedom, liberty), fâ furtune (to become rich, to be fruitful; also expressed as fâ fortune).

 Une barufe is an argument.
-From the GDBtf, here are more examples of how you might use this noun, as well as the related verb barufâ (to argue): al è un che al tache barufe facil (he gets into arguments easily; literally, he is one who starts arguments easily), jessi in barufe (to be in an argument), no si son capîts e a àn barufât par une stupidade (they misunderstood each other and they argued over something stupid; literally, they did not understand each other and they argued for a stupidity), a àn barufât dute la gnot (they argued all nght), a barufin par ogni robe (they argue over everything).
+Here are supplementary examples of how you might use this noun, as well as the related verb barufâ (to argue): al è un che al tache barufe facil (he gets into arguments easily; literally, he is one who starts arguments easily), jessi in barufe (to be in an argument), no si son capîts e a àn barufât par une stupidade (they misunderstood each other and they argued over something stupid; literally, they did not understand each other and they argued for a stupidity), a àn barufât dute la gnot (they argued all nght), a barufin par ogni robe (they argue over everything).